polly-code/polly-code.github.io/_posts/2024-11-12-quantization_of_neural_networks_2.md

 0.3966554929441055
 ```

-The quantized model is around 40% of the original model.
-The object detection results are almost the same.
-This is a great way to reduce the memory footprint of the model without losing much accuracy.
+The quantized model occupies approximately 40% of the original model's space, yet the object detection results remain nearly identical.
+This is an excellent technique for reducing a model's memory footprint without sacrificing much accuracy.

 ## Conclusion

-In this post we discussed how to quantize a neural network to integers.
-We discussed the symmetric and asymmetric casting and how to calculate the scaling factor and offset.
-We also discussed the granularity of the casting and how it affects the precision.
-We demonstrated the quantization on a tensor and a neural network.
-The quantized model had a significantly smaller memory footprint than the original model, while the object detection results were almost the same.
-This is a great way to reduce the memory footprint of the model without losing much accuracy.
-In the next post we will discuss how to quantize the network to binary numbers.
+In this post, we explored how to quantize a neural network to integers.
+We covered symmetric and asymmetric casting, as well as calculating the scaling factor and offset.
+We also delved into the granularity of casting and its impact on precision.
+We demonstrated quantization on a tensor and a neural network, noting that the quantized model had a significantly smaller memory footprint than the original, with negligible differences in object detection results.
+This offers a great approach to minimizing a model's memory footprint while maintaining accuracy.
+In our next post, we'll discuss quantizing networks to binary numbers.

-Important to note that on Hugging Face you can find the quantized models already.
-You can use them directly without the need to quantize the model yourself.
-But it's good to know how it works under the hood.
+Importantly, pre-quantized models are readily available on Hugging Face, allowing you to use them directly without the need for self-quantization.
+However, understanding the mechanics can enhance one’s comprehension of what happens behind the scenes.

 For the convenience of the reader, the full code can be found in the [Google colab notebook](https://colab.research.google.com/drive/1pnkBqw1X0hcpsrj92zQQL16hZU6fs8Bv?usp=sharing).

 I hope you enjoyed this post and learned something new.
-If you have any questions or suggestions, please feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/pavel-kos/).
+If you have any questions or suggestions, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/pavel-kos/).
 Thank you for reading!